se-edu/learningresources/contents/java/Java.md

 The first line of the `findAllEventHandlersInClass` method finds all classes and its parent classes of the registered class and converts it to a set.
 That is if you registered `Sheep extends Animal` as an event handler to the method, both `Sheep` and `Animal` will be captured by the first line.
-The following lines will then examine all their methods (during runtime!) for the `Subscribe` annotation and register it so that it will receive the specified event when it is fired.
+The following lines will then examine all their methods (during runtime!) for the `Subscribe` annotation and register the method so that it will receive the specified event when it is fired.
 Of course this implementation leaves out a lot of details but you get the idea of how java reflections works.

-Another example of reflections might arise when you are trying to get a private field of another class.
+Another example of reflections is to get a private field of another class.
 While this should optimally be solved by modifying the field visibility to `protected` or `public`, sometimes it is not possible to do so becuase you might not have any access to the code (for example codes in libraries or frameworks).

-For the sake of simplicity, let use the previous example of a `Animal`.
+For the sake of simplicity, let us use the previous example of a `Animal`.
 The class definition can look like this.

 ```java